allegory-software/allegory-sdk/WEBNOTES.md

 Canvas is not all good though.
 Drawing an entire widget procedurally on a canvas is great if you need to make a grid widget that scrolls a million records at 60 fps, in fact it's the only way to do it, and we've done that.
-But using it for simple things is overkill: it's not automatically integrated with the layout system and CSS, so you need to code for resizing, styling, hi-dpi, scrolling, animation, etc. (which you might actually enjoy more than putting divs together but it's also more work).
+But using it for simple things is overkill: it's not integrated with the layout system and CSS, so you need to code for resizing, styling, scrolling, animation, hit-testing, hi-dpi, etc. (which you might actually enjoy more than putting divs together but it's also more work).

+## Padding is not accounted for on overflow

+Never put padding on a container that can overflow by scrolling because the scrollbar doesn't accunt for the container's padding, it's only scrolling the content inside the padding, even though the scrollbar itself is drawn in the space that includes the padding, which is very misleading visually.

 ## Browser bugs